NVIDIA/CUDALibrarySamples/README.md

 # CUDA Library Samples

-CUDA Library Samples contains examples demonstrating the use of features in the math and image processing libraries cuBLAS, cuTENSOR, cuSPARSE, cuSOLVER, cuFFT, cuRAND, NPP and nvJPEG.
+CUDA Library Samples contains examples demonstrating the use of features in the math and image processing libraries, cuBLAS, cuTENSOR, cuSPARSE, cuSOLVER, cuFFT, cuRAND,
+NPP and nvJPEG.

 # About